mercari/tortoise/docs/concept.md

 ## Side Notes

-It's implemented based on our experience in Mercari.
+It's implemented based on our experience in mercari.com

 - Our workloads are mostly Golang HTTP/GRPC server.
 - Our workloads mostly get traffic from people in the same timezone, and the demand of resources is usually very similar to the same time one week ago.